COURSE TITLE:

 Assignment #2: Read Your Chosen Text.

-Read your chosen text.
-Again, this may be one from the Bibliography at the back of the manual or one of your own choosing (approved by instructor).
-Once you have read the book, respond to the following questions in a one page report: If taking this course in a group, each person should read a book.
+Read a book from the bibliography or one of student's choice.
+If taking this course in a group, each person should read a book.
 Only one person needs to write a summary.

-Assignment #3: Going to the Movies.
+Assignment #4: Going To The Movies.

-View a movie (or television show) from the list located in the back of the manual (or one of your own choice that fits within the topic of this class).
+View a movie (or television show) from the list located in the back of the manual, p.
+53, (or one of your own choice that fits within the topic of this class).
+Be sure to take notes on what you watch as it

-Be sure to take notes on what you watch as it pertains to the subject matter in this course. (see assignment #4)
+pertains to the subject matter in this course.

-• List behaviors that you would categorize as bullying tactics
+• List behaviors that you would categorize as bullying tactics.

 • Based upon your experiences in your school/community, in what ways were the actions and responses depicted realistic?